ruuda/blog/posts/pris.md

 Firstly, they are too domain-specific to make automating things viable.
 Macro definitions are no substitute for variables or functions, beause they deal with tokens, not values.
-It is like a C without functions, but only preprocessor macros.
+It is like C without functions, only preprocessor macros.
 Secondly, all of the drawing DSL<!---->s that I have seen manipulate a canvas directly.
 This means that the only available mechanism for reuse is necessarily procedural.
 Draw calls might be grouped in a procedure and parametrised over some inputs,